Tensor field: Applications

 The curvature tensor is discussed in differential geometry and the stress–energy tensor is important in physics, and these two tensors are related by Einstein's theory of general relativity.

 In electromagnetism, the electric and magnetic fields are combined into an electromagnetic tensor field.

-It is worth noting that differential forms, used in defining integration on manifolds, are a type of tensor field.
+Differential forms, used in defining integration on manifolds, are a type of tensor field.

 Tensor calculus

 In theoretical physics and other fields, differential equations posed in terms of tensor fields provide a very general way to express relationships that are both geometric in nature (guaranteed by the tensor nature) and conventionally linked to differential calculus.
 Even to formulate such equations requires a fresh notion, the covariant derivative.
 This handles the formulation of variation of a tensor field along a vector field.
 The original absolute differential calculus notion, which was later called tensor calculus, led to the isolation of the geometric concept of connection.

 Twisting by a line bundle

 An extension of the tensor field idea incorporates an extra line bundle L on M. If W is the tensor product bundle of V with L, then W is a bundle of vector spaces of just the same dimension as V. This allows one to define the concept of tensor density, a 'twisted' type of tensor field.
 A tensor density is the special case where L is the bundle of densities on a manifold, namely the determinant bundle of the cotangent bundle.
 (To be strictly accurate, one should also apply the absolute value to the transition functions – this makes little difference for an orientable manifold.)
 For a more traditional explanation see the tensor density article.